-The quickest and easier way to get from Athens to Olympia is by car: Olympia is a 3.5 hour drive away from Athens and the drive is extremely straightforward.
+The quickest and easier way to get from Athens to Olympia is by car: Olympia is a 3.5 hour drive (approximately 250-300 KM) away from Athens and the drive is extremely straightforward.
 Because of its proximity to Athens, plenty of tour operators offer day trips to Olympia, but we were heading on to Meteora afterwards so decided to stay overnight.
 If you are planning on visiting Olympia, 1 full day is more than enough, in my opinion.

 There are a number of sites and museums located in Olympia.
 The Archaeological Museum of Olympia, the Archaeological Site itself, the Museum of the History of the Olympic Games in Antiquity and the Museum of the History of Excavations in Olympia.
 Immersing yourself in the history and ruins is one of the best things to do in Olympia in Greece.
 Tickets are €12 (€6 for children) and covers your entry to all sites; you can purchase your ticket in person or online here.

-Their operating hours all vary depending on the time of year and last admission is 15 minutes before the end of visiting hours, check this page for details.
+Their operating hours all vary depending on the time of year and last admission is 30 minutes before the end of visiting hours, check this page for details.

 Here’s my biggest tip for visiting Olympia, head to the site after 2/3 PM after all of the tour buses are gone so that you can avoid the crowds!
 This also means that there will be plenty of empty parking spots so you don’t have to wait around for people to exit.